 For example, let’s take the teaching of the “Chieftain” of Ezekiel 44:3.

-"...without the "Chieftain" Doctrine of Ezekiel 44:3, one can never, ever understand the all-important words found at 1 Corinthians 15:24.
-We believe, amazingly, Jehovah deliberately withheld this Chieftain Doctrine itself and the understanding of it in years past, to ensure all professed Christian faiths and religions, would remain, inescapably IN UTTER DARKNESS, until it was time to reveal this matter to mankind."
+We believe without the "Chieftain" Doctrine of Ezekiel 44:3, one can never, ever fully understand the all-important words found at 1 Corinthians 15:24.
+Thus amazingly, Jehovah deliberately withheld this “Chieftain” Doctrine itself and the understanding of it in years past, to ensure all professed Christian faiths and religions, would remain, inescapably IN UTTER DARKNESS, until it was time to reveal this matter to mankind.